 A Bible Study by Jack Kelley

 A number of people have wondered about using Acts 15:13-18 to support my position that the rapture of the church has to precede the beginning of Daniel’s 70th Week.
-Most of their comments have contained a request for a clearer understanding of why I do this, so here it is.
+Most of their comments have included a request for a clearer understanding of why I do this, so here it is.

 It was almost 20 years after the cross when the Council of Jerusalem took place.
 James, Peter, Paul, Barnabas, some believers from the Pharisees, and others had gathered to settle the issue of whether Gentiles had to convert to Judaism before they could become Christians.
 But another question, unspoken, was also on their minds and as Jews it was even more important to them.
-“If not, what’s to become of Israel?”
+The unspoken question was, “If not, what’s to become of Israel?”

 When they finished, James spoke up: “Brothers, listen to me.
 Simon (Peter) has described to us how God at first showed his concern by taking from the Gentiles a people for himself.
 (Acts 15:13-14)